yongcongwang/blog/source/_posts/coding/Effective-Modern-Cpp.md

 - Constraining template via `std::enable_if` permits the use of universal references and  overloading together, but it controls the conditions under which compilers may use the universal reference overloads.
 - Universal reference parameters often have efficiency advantages, but they typically have usability diadvantages.

-# 28. Understandd reference collapsing.
+# 28. Understand reference collapsing.
 - Reference collapsing occurs in four contexts:
  - template instantiation,
  - `auto` type generation,